EgeErdemm/smart-counting-game/README.md

 ### SOLID Principles

-**Single Responsibility**: Each class has only one responsibility. (e.g., `ScoreManager is solely responsible for score tracking.)
+**Single Responsibility**: Each class has only one responsibility. (e.g., `ScoreManager` is solely responsible for score tracking.)
 **Open/Closed**: The code is open for extension but closed for modification. (e.g., different timer managers can be implemented by deriving from `AbstractTimerManager`.)
-**Interface Segregation & Dependency Inversion**: Behaviors are abstracted using interfaces such as `IGameWinCheck`, `INextLevelLoader`, and ISeaAbleArea.
+**Interface Segregation & Dependency Inversion**: Behaviors are abstracted using interfaces such as `IGameWinCheck`, `INextLevelLoader`, and `ISeaAbleArea`.
 The `GameManager` operates based on these abstractions.

 ### 🧩 Event System and EventBus